 When you invite any guest into your classroom, whether in person or virtually (online), unforeseen things can happen.
-Should something happen during one of your virtual visits, it will be up to you to use your professional judgement to determine what course of action is most appropriate.
+Should something happen during one of your video conferences or live streaming events, it will be up to you to use your professional judgement to determine what course of action is most appropriate.

 The dHL does not accept liability for the content provided by our Experts, or for the contents of external links, over the structure of which we have no control.
 This statement is valid for all of the links on the websites and for all contents of the pages to which the links or banners lead.

-When scheduling a virtual visit with a dHL Expert, teachers are strongly encouraged to notify parents of the event, just as you would if you were physically taking students out of the building for the day.
-Informing parents of a dHL virtual visit is a great way to communicate one of the many exciting opportunities for learning being made available to students in your classroom.
+When scheduling a video conference or watching a live streaming program, teachers are strongly encouraged to notify parents of the event, just as you would if you were physically taking students out of the building for a field trip.
+Informing parents that students are participating in a video conference or live streaming event is a great way to communicate one of the many exciting opportunities for learning being made available to students in your classroom.
 In some cases, parents and other community members may wish to visit your classroom on the day of the scheduled event.

 Questions or Concerns

-If you have questions pr concerns about any of the Experts registered with the dHL, please contact me by email.
-Any questions or concerns from parents may also be directed to me using the contact form on the dHL website.
+If you have questions or concerns about any of the Experts registered with Digital Human Library, please contact us.
+Any questions or concerns from parents may also be directed to Digital Human Library using the contact form on the dHL website.

 This post is also available in: French